alexrosenkranz/vue-lp/README.md

 - Navigate through the next slide and explain how we can get up and running with Vue in two different ways:
   - Including Vue's `<script>` tag in your HTML file and using their special templating syntax (think Handlebars)
   - Using Vue's CLI tool to build out and scaffold a full application with a lot of tooling bells and whistles, which may be overkill for people just starting out with Vue
 - For today, we'll be focusing on the first option.
 Explain that in the next class and as we get further into Vue development, the second option will ultimately be a better choice.
 But this first option is great for getting newcomers introduced to Vue's syntax, especially for those coming from a jQuery-reliant style of coding.
-And the best part is that the transition from the first option to the second option doesn't involve much more than understanding how it's used to scale out and modularize bigger applications.
+And the best part is that the transition from the first option to the second option doesn't involve much more than understanding how it is used to scale out and modularize bigger applications.

 ## 6. Instructor: Create a "hello world" app - 12 minutes